-With golden beaches, spectacular landscape and almost year round sunshine, it’s no wonder Tenerife in the Canary Islands is one of our favourite holiday destinations.
+With golden beaches, spectacular landscapes and almost year round sunshine, it’s no wonder Tenerife in the Canary Islands is one of our favourite holiday destinations.

 Lunar Landscape in Teide National Park

 The real heart of the island lies further inland away from the coast.
 The highest peak in all of Spain, Mount Teide is a staggering 12,200 feet tall and is the main attraction of the UNESCO protected Teide National Park.
 Luckily, you don’t have to be an athlete to admire the views.
-The easiest way to reach the top is by cable car, and the ride offers spectacular views over the island.
+The easiest way to reach the top is by cable car.

 Beside the mountain, the park also boasts some out of this world scenery.
 Its strange rock formations give the area a unique lunar landscape, so your friends and family will think you’ve travelled much further than you have.